Halliwell Jones Limited (including its trading division Premium Trade Cars)

 SOME BASIC DEFINITIONS WE USE IN THIS POLICY

-Personal information: In this policy, when we use the term “personal information” we mean any information relating to an identified or identifiable human being.
-(An “identifiable natural person” is one who can be identified, directly or indirectly, for example, by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, biometric, mental, economic, cultural or social identity of that person).
+Personal data: In this policy, when we use the term “personal data” we mean any information relating to an identified or identifiable natural person.
+(An “identifiable natural person” is one who can be identified, directly or indirectly, in particular, by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, biometric, mental, economic, cultural or social identity of that person).

 We may also collect, store and use the following sensitive personal information:

-when you provide personal information directly to members of our team.
+- when you provide personal data directly to members of our team.

 Basis of processing: Where we need to perform a contract we are about to enter into or have entered into with you.

 - To provide you with information, products or services that you request from us (contact details).